varun-etc/ratingapi_withtoken/README.md

 - process.env.BFO_CLIENT_SECRET

-- process.env.BFO_ACCESS_TOKEN  //configure some dummy token node js code will pick up the token from login API automatically.
+- process.env.BFO_ACCESS_TOKEN  ***configure dummy token node js code will pick up the token from login API automatically.***

-- process.env.BFO_INSTANCE_URL // currently using static instance URL also node.js code picks the instance url from login API  if it is changed for any reason.
+- process.env.INSTANCE_URL ***currently using static instance URL also node.js code picks the instance url from login API  if it is changed for any reason.***

 **Google CAPTCHA configs:**